jman11111/DS_REST_Topics/REST.md

 A client should be able to navigate a website using the hyperlinks sent to it from the server, and should have access to all pages intended for a client once it has gotten to a page on the website.

 # CRUD
-A minor concept that goes along with REST is CRUD, which stands for create, read, update, and delete.
+A concept that goes along with REST is CRUD, which stands for create, read, update, and delete.
 These are the four functions needed for a persistent database, it must be able to create data, read its values, update those same values, and delete whatever data that may need to be deleted.

 ## CRUD and REST
 CRUD relates to REST in the way that HTTP requests, which are the main way clients communicate with a server, can all fit into one of the CRUD functions.